-The 2.4 GHz frequency range is not effected by rain to any significant degree, and is also able to penetrate through foliage and 'around obstacles' to a certain degree.
+The frequency ranges used are not effected by rain to any significant degree, and is also able to penetrate through foliage and 'around obstacles' to a certain degree.
 This being the case, some may choose to scrimp on the physical deployment, particularly when it comes to antenna (tower) heights.
 Path calculations provide results which specify 'required' antenna heights.
 For cost savings and in taking advantage of the characteristics of the frequency range, sometimes the height requirements are not adhered to: this may result in unreliable communications.